 - The student must make any corrections and/or revisions (where required) in consultation with the supervisor, or another individual designated by the Oral Defence Committee, before final submission of the thesis on Minerva.

-- Information about oral defence outcomes (and the associated timelines for corrections to the thesis) is available here.
+- Please refer to the information about oral defence outcomes (and the associated timelines for corrections to the thesis).

 Registration and Thesis Evaluation Status